dd9jn/rfc4880bis/crypto-refresh.md

 (1 octet of revocation code, N octets of reason string)

 This subpacket is used only in key revocation and certification revocation signatures.
-It describes the reason why the key or certificate was revoked.
+It describes the reason why the key or certification was revoked.

 The first octet contains a machine-readable code that denotes the reason for the revocation: